 The authors concluded that among people with PAD, LRNC in the SFA was associated with higher rates of clinical PAD events, and this association was independent of the ABI.

 This study reports that the presence of lipid-rich necrotic core in the SFA is associated with a higher rate of clinically important PAD events, measured by a composite outcome of lower extremity amputation, hospitalization for critical limb ischemia, significant ABI decline, and lower extremity revascularization.
 This association was observed even after excluding lower extremity revascularizations from the composite PAD outcome.
 Furthermore, associations were independent of potential confounders including PAD severity, measured by the ABI.
 Additional studies are indicated to determine whether interventions that reduce SFA LRNC may prevent lower extremity events in people with PAD.

-Clinical Topics: Cardiac Surgery, Clinical Topic Collection: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Cardiac Surgery and Arrhythmias, Lipid Metabolism, Interventions and Imaging, Interventions and Vascular Medicine, Magnetic Resonance Imaging
+Clinical Topics: Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Lipid Metabolism, Interventions and Imaging, Interventions and Vascular Medicine, Magnetic Resonance Imaging

 Keywords: Amputation, Ankle Brachial Index, Diagnostic Imaging, Femoral Artery, Ischemia, Lipids, Lower Extremity, Magnetic Resonance Imaging, Myocardial Revascularization, Peripheral Arterial Disease, Plaque, Atherosclerotic, Secondary Prevention, Stroke, Vascular Diseases